 CEC New Round Feedback Request NYSERDA has released a Request for Information regarding the next round of the Clean Energy Communities program.
 Marcy to gather and submit comments and note potential actions we can start to prepare for.

-Electrification Training & OuOutreach:Steve is participating in trainings with Rewire America that will help improve our community outreach efforts.
+Electrification Training & Outreach:Steve is participating in trainings with Rewire America that will help improve our community outreach efforts.

 Governor Hochul’s office is considering significant changes to the NYS Climate Law.
 Comment period is open.

-Upper Nyack will celebrate Arbor Day at River HoHook onpril 25.
+Upper Nyack will celebrate Arbor Day at River HoHook on April 25.
 Nyack 2030 can table.
 Kelly will be there promoting food waste recycling

 Waste Management